Blog

 How to expose private ids without really exposing them

-In a lots of project this is one of the questions that comes at the beginning: your entities are stored and have unique identifiers.
-The shorter the better for the database system but how to handle these keys when you expose an object?
+In a lot of projects this is one of the questions that comes up at the beginning: your entities are stored and have unique identifiers.
+The shorter the better for the database system, but how do you handle these keys when you expose an object?
 Do you expose the key?
-What if your key is deterministic like an integer?
-Do you add a public key with a random generation like a GUID?
-Or do you use a GUID as primay key?
+What if your key is deterministic, like an integer?
+Do you add a public key with a random generation, like a GUID?
+Or do you use a GUID as the primary key?

 Let's build a basic .NET 6 web API that exposes orders, using their integer unique identifier.